donalday/epiNet/README.md

 ## Main features of epiDeep

-* Datasets implemented as standard [bedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) formats, handling mean CG methylation levels and FPKM values of epigenetic modifications with a defined bin size (for example, 50 kb)
+* Standard [bedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) input formats, handling mean CG methylation levels and FPKM values of epigenetic modifications with a defined bin size (for example, 50-kb)
 * Single script to handle all raw input and output data processing
 * Felxibility in number of input and output features
 * Outputs of training and prediction are visualization-friendly with genome browser like [IGV](http://software.broadinstitute.org/software/igv/)